Some aspects of the MBA application are slightly different for international applicants. This page provides guidance in these areas.

 See the Transcripts page, Translations section for more information.

 Instead of requiring you to secure recommendation letters, we'll collect contact information for your three recommenders, and reach out to them only if the admissions team deems it necessary.
-Section G of the online application collects your recommender names, job titles, employers, and email addresses.
+The online application collects your recommender names, job titles, employers, and email addresses.
 See the Recommendations page for details.

-Your essays are collected in Section I of the online application.
-See the Essays page for guidance on what we're looking for and how to respond to the Tweet-style essay prompt.
+See the Essays page for guidance on what we're looking for and accepted formats.

 International applicants will be interviewed on an invitation-only basis after a preliminary review of your application by the admissions team.
 If you are selected for an interview, we will contact you via email to schedule a time.
 Interviews are conducted via Skype, without exception, so you will need access to a webcam.
 Skype software is free to download.